Equations

 • Number sequence – Equation numbers should be sequential.
 You can number the equations ordinally by appearance in their chapter (such as 1.1, 1.2, 1.3, 2.1, 2.2, 2.3, etc.), or you can number them ordinally by appearance in the document (such as 1, 2, 3, 4, and so on).

 • Number label – Equation numbers must be enclosed in parentheses: "(1)".
 You may optionally include the label “Equation” or “Eq.” in the parentheses before the equation number: "(Equation 3.2)" or "(Eq.
 3.2)".
-If you include a label for any equation number, label all equation numbers with the same label.
+If you include a label for an equation number, all equation numbers should use the same label.

 • Font: equation number – If a display equation is numbered, the number should be in the same font as the paragraph text.

 • Font: in-line equations, etc. – In-line equations, variables, symbols, or functions outside of display equations should use the same font as the paragraph text; this includes includes operators and numerals.
-In-line equations, variables, symbols, and functions in paragraph text, titles, notes, or tables should be Unicode characters and not Word equations.
+In-line equations, variables, symbols, and functions in paragraph text, titles, notes, or tables should be Unicode characters.

 Requirements: